aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.saving/resource/embed/_index.md

 ---
 title: Resource.Embed
 second_title: Aspose.SVG for .NET API Reference
-description: Resource method.
+description: Resource Embed method.
 Embeds this resource within its parent by encoding it as Base64.
 The encoding result will be written to OutputUrl
 type: docs
 weight: 60
 url: /net/aspose.svg.saving/resource/embed/